Hydrogen-Network/Bookmarkletz/README.md

-# Proxys for noobs
+# Bookmarklets for noobs
-The proxys of your choosing!
+The Bookmarklets of your choosing!

 # To Do
 <li>Fix the Readme</li>